Shiba Inu

 Shiba Inus can be short or long-haired and can live up to 15 years old.
 Shiba Inu stop growing at around 14 months old.
 Shiba Inus are small in size which makes these dogs perfect for apartment living.
 Shiba’s can be groomed in many different fashionable styles as well!

-Read More How are Shiba Inu as Show Dogs?
+Read More Are Shiba Inu Loyal?

 Shiba Inu Health Problems